Ivana505/catoverse-blog/README.md

 - [Github](https://github.com/) - used for securely storing the code online
 - [Git](https://git-scm.com/) - used for version control
 - [Gitpod](https://www.gitpod.io/) - used for online cloud IDE and development
-- [Heroku](https://heroku.com/) - platform used to deploy game to cloud online
+- [Heroku](https://heroku.com/) - platform used to deploy the Catoverse Blog to cloud online
 - [Django Secret Key Generator](https://miniwebtool.com/django-secret-key-generator/) - for generating Secret Key
 - [Font Awesome](https://fontawesome.com/) - for Icons on the page
 - [Freeformatter](https://www.freeformatter.com/) - used to format and beautify HTML and CSS code
 - [PEP8 validator](http://pep8online.com/) - used to validate Python code
-- [Coloors](https://coolors.co/) - to create color scheme for the UX section
+- [Coloors](https://coolors.co/) - to create a color scheme for the UX section

 ## Credits and Acknowledgements

-  Main credit for the code that helped me in this learning process and to create this project was Full Stack Frameworks (FST) videos: "Hello Django" and "I Think Therefore I Blog" by Code Institute.
+  I appreciate all the help I received from Code Institute Slack Comunity, tutor suport and my mentor.
+This was a learning curve for me and Full Stack Frameworks (FST) videos: "Hello Django" and "I Think Therefore I Blog" by Code Institute helped me with the base code for this project.

   Image and Social Media sources:
 - [YouTube channel ](https://www.youtube.com/)